What is content://cz.mobilesoft.appblock.fileprovider/cache/blank.html

 Frequently Asked Questions

-Why is this URI in my browser history?
-Your blocked sites app sends the blocked sites to this blank.html file and the browser treats it as a page visit.
-This is how the redirect function works in case of blocked content.
+This URI is what?
+Why is it in my browser history?
+Your blocked sites app redirects the sites blocked to this blank.html file and the browser will treat it as a page visit.
+This is what the redirect feature does with blocked content.

-Does this URI affect my privacy?
-Not at all – your Android privacy is not affected.
-This cached HTML file is only available to the app sandbox and has no personal information anyway.
+Is this URI privacy-related?
+Not in the least – your android privacy is not compromised.
+This HTML file cached can only be accessed by the app sandbox and contains no personal data anyway.

 Taking Action: What You Should Do Next